Intelligent-Mobile-Device-Lab-at-KSU/MOD-ID/README.md

 ### testrfid.grc
 This is the most up to date gnuradio companion file that we have been using to test in the field.

+### mod-id.stl
+This is the 3d design model for the most up to date mod-id case being used for field tests.

 ### ./uhd_drivers
 Recently, we have been developing this project on Windows.
 Because nothing really plays well with Windows, your version of GNURadio might not recognize the USRP B200mini-i as a SDR (for me it appeared as `westbridge`).
 To fix this, follow these instructions:
 1.)
 Open the device manager and plug in the USRP device.
 You will see an unrecognized USB device in the device manager.